 The Ninth Circuit identifies two types of fair use: classic and nominative.
 Cairns v.
 Franklin Mint Co., 292 F.3d 1139, 1150 (9th Cir.
 2002) (“We distinguish two types of fair use: ‘classic fair use,’ in which ‘the defendant has used the plaintiff’s mark to describe the defendant’s own product,’ and ‘nominative fair use,’ in which the defendant has used the plaintiff’s mark ‘to describe the plaintiff’s product’ for the purpose of, for example, comparison to the defendant’s product.”).
-See Instruction 15.24 (Defenses— “Classic” Fair Use).
+See Instruction 15.24 (Defenses—“Classic” Fair Use).

 The nominative fair use test is “designed to address the risk that nominative use of the mark will inspire a mistaken belief on the part of consumers that the speaker is sponsored or endorsed by the trademark holder.”
 Toyota Motor Sales, U.S.A., Inc. v.
 Tabari, 610 F.3d 1171, 1176 (9th Cir.
 2010).
 The elements of the nominative fair use defense set out in this instruction are described in Adobe Sys.
 Inc. v.
 Christenson, 809 F.3d 1071, 1081 (9th Cir.
 2015).
 If the nominative use elements are met, the nominative use does not infringe.
 Toyota Motor Sales, 610 F.3d 1176.
 If the nominative use does not satisfy all the elements, “the district court may order defendants to modify their use of the mark so that all three factors are satisfied; it may not enjoin nominative use of the mark altogether.”
 Id.
-“A defendant seeking to assert nominative fair use as a defense need only show that it used the mark to refer to the trademarked good ….
+“A defendant seeking to assert nominative fair use as a defense need only show that it used the mark to refer to the trademarked good . . .
 The burden then reverts to the plaintiff” to show that the nominative fair use elements are not met.
 Id. at 1183.
 The nominative fair use defense is unavailable if the marks are not identical.
-Playboy Enterprises, Inc. v.
+Playboy Enters., Inc. v.
 Welles, 279 F.3d 796, 801 (9th Cir.
 2002) (“When a defendant uses a trademark nominally, the trademark will be identical to the plaintiff's mark, at least in terms of the words in question.”).

 Earlier versions of this instruction placed the burden on the defendant to show that it made nominative fair use of the plaintiff’s trademark.
 Despite being frequently referred to as a “defense,” nominative fair use is an alternative test “to evaluate the likelihood of confusion” (an element of an infringement claim).
 Adobe, 809 F.3d at 1081.
 The nominative fair use analysis replaces the usual test for likelihood of confusion (the Sleekcraft factors) in cases where the defendant used the plaintiff’s trademark to “refer[] to the trademarked good itself.”
 Toyota, 610 F.3d at 1182; Adobe, 809 F.3d at 1081.
 Because it is the plaintiff’s burden to show likelihood of confusion, “[the plaintiff] must bear the burden of establishing that the [defendant’s] use of [the plaintiff’s] mark was not nominative fair use.”
 Toyota, 610 F.3d at 1182-83.
 See also 4 J. Thomas McCarthy, McCarthy on Trademarks and Unfair Competition § 23:11 (5th ed.
 2019).